genielabs/HomeGenie/programs.md

-*Automation Programs* can be used either for simple tasks like creating scenarios, or more complex tasks like integrating new devices and services into *HG* and extending system functionalities.<br/> They can be coded using one of the following programming languages:
+*Automation Programs* can be used either for simple tasks like creating scenarios, or more complex tasks like integrating new devices and services into *HG* and extending system functionalities.<br/>

+## Program Editor

+Program Editor can be accessed from the *Automation* section of the **Configure** menu.
+There, programs are conveniently organized into groups.
+New automation programs can be created by choosing a group and then selecting the *Add program* option from the *Action* menu located in the down-right corner.
+An automation program can be coded using one of the following programming languages:

 - C#
 - Javascript